TeamMETISSE/METISSE/docs/source/glossary.md

 ## Stellar tracks and stellar models

 A stellar model represents the physical parameters of a star at a specific point in time.
 By calculating a series of stellar models from the star's formation to the end of its nuclear-burning phase, we can determine the evolutionary history of the star, also known as its stellar track.
-In this documentation, we use "stellar track" to refer to a time-sequence of stellar models.
+In this documentation, we use "stellar track" to refer to a time sequence of stellar models.
 In contrast "set of stellar models" or "set of stellar tracks" refers to the evolutionary tracks of stars with different initial masses but the same metallicity.